vmware-archive/safemeds/README.md

 **Our Approach**

 This project was different from our typical engagements in that we received only broad guidance and exposure to selected data sets.
 Typically, a client "product owner" collaborates closely with our project team; the lack of such client contact represents the primary departure from the norm.
 In most other ways, the description of our process (below) is typical and predictable.
-The timelines in _Pivotal_GSA_Response_Addendum_, located in the git repo root directory, show our rapid learning, development, and iteration over a 8-day development exercise that began Monday, June 22 and concluded Tuesday, June 30.
+The timelines in _Pivotal_GSA_Response_Addendum_, located in the git repo root directory, show our rapid learning, development, and iteration over an 8-day development exercise that began Monday, June 22 and concluded Tuesday, June 30.

 **Getting Started with the Product**